ZeldOcarina/nu-dentistry/dental-emergency.md

   columns: '1'
   superheading:
   heading: QUICK AND EASY EMERGENCY DENTISTRY IN HOUSTON, TX
-  text: WE MAKE SURE WE’RE HERE WHEN YOU NEED US.
+  text: WE MAKE SURE WE’RE HERE WHEN YOU NEED US
   content: |-
     Despite our best efforts and oral hygiene habits, dental emergencies can still happen when we least expect it.
 Teeth can become injured in an accident or from biting on hard objects.
 Fillings, crowns, or other devices might break or fall out.
 Teeth can become severely infected and put you at risk for serious health problems.
 If you're suffering from a dental injury or pain, give Nu Dentistry a call!
 Dental emergencies can be scary and painful, but we're here to alleviate both your pain and your anxiety.
 We offer efficient, first-rate dental service, putting your mind at ease every step of the way.
     As with many emergencies, time is of the essence.
 Some dental pain is severe and requires speedy medical attention to prevent further complications.
 We'll schedule your appointment right away, even on Saturday.
 We believe that you shouldn't have to wait for toothache relief.
 At Nu Dentistry, we make sure that our patients receive their emergency dental care within minutes of arriving, even with short or little notice.